ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 Developers looking to take on this project should have some understanding of control theory (PID controllers) and be prepared to do detailed analysis of dataflash logs of the simulated and real-flights to ensure our control methods match the physics of these vehicles.

-Expenses for purchasing the simulator and vehicle will be provided by ArduPilot.
+Expenses for purchasing the simulator and vehicle will be covered by ArduPilot.

 Add 3D Viewer to SITL
 ---------------------